-The bacteria laboratory, the SLO County Public Health Agency Laboratory, is ELAP-certified (Certification # 2114) and undergoes an annual recertification process and biennial inspection.
+The bacteria laboratory, County of San Luis Obispo Public Health Laboratory, is certified by Environmental Laboratory Accreditation Program (ELAP) (Certification # 2114) and undergoes an annual recertification process and biennial inspection.
 Any data that fails to meet the lab's own measurement quality objectives will be addressed by the laboratory following its own SOPs.